Skip to main content

 As an example we will look at a very basic seeder.

-Note that the EntityManager available in seeders will have persistOnCreate enabled, hence calling em.create() will automatically call em.persist() on the created entity.
+Note that the EntityManager available in seeders will have persistOnCreate enabled (even if you explicitly disable it in the ORM config), hence calling em.create() will automatically call em.persist() on the created entity.
 If we use entity constructor instead, we need to call em.persist() explicitly.

 ./database/seeder/database.seeder.ts